Your BMW Wants to be Happy and Healthy

 - Broken AC: While this issue is definitely one of the least important in terms of safety and overall vehicle performance, it can still be an annoying one to deal with.
 Chesterfield gets rather hot in the summer and if your BMW’s AC starts to fail, you’ll notice.
 Barring a freon leak, the most common reason for a BMW’s AC to suddenly stop working is the failure of the ambient temperature sensor.
 When this sensor fails, it reads a negative Fahrenheit value, meaning that it thinks your BMW is already receiving cold air.
 Before you spend large amounts of money trying to determine why your AC has suddenly stopped working, be sure to have this sensor checked out.

 - Faulty Crankcase Ventilation System: If you have a BMW, your BMW has a crankcase ventilation system.
 This system, using a spring and a diaphragm assembly, control the pressure of the crankcase to maintain a slight vacuum within it.
 This slight vacuum ensures that the crankcase is venting properly during all operating conditions.
 If this system starts to degrade, you may notice that your BMW’s engine runs roughly or you hear a slight whistling noise.
-If you think that your crankcase ventilation system is malfunctioning, bring it into our experts at Kudos Import and Performance and let them take a look at it.
+If you think that your crankcase ventilation system is malfunctioning, bring it into our experts at Luxury Import Auto Repair Specialist and let them take a look at it.

 While there are more issues that can affect your BMW, we feel that these are the most important ones for our Chesterfield clients to be aware of.
-If you feel that any of these issues may be affecting your BMW, please contact us today at Kudos Import and Performance.
+If you feel that any of these issues may be affecting your BMW, please contact us today at Luxury Import Auto Repair Specialist.
 Our experienced staff will handle all of your BMW repair needs and will make sure that you get back on the road as quickly as possible.
 Don’t let a small issue turn into a big problem that will cost you even more money, contact us today to set up an appointment.